Scripture Passage: Romans 8:26-27

 Romans 8:26-27 says, “Likewise the Spirit also helpeth our infirmities, for we know not what we should pray for as we ought: but the Spirit Himself maketh intercession for us with groanings which cannot be uttered.
 And He that searcheth the hearts knoweth what is the mind of the Spirit, for He maketh intercession for the saints according to the will of God.”

-The Spirit animates our bodies to pray.
 When our minds wander and grow weary, we must yield to the Holy Spirit and receive His energy and power.

-The Spirit adapts our requests.
 Sometimes we’re not sure how to pray; but, glory to God, the Holy Spirit is the ultimate transformer.
 Simply pray with a clean heart, and He will adapt our prayers.

 Ephesians 2:18 says, “For through Him we both have access by one Spirit unto the Father.”